cyrusbehr/portfolio_website/src/content/projects/dotProduc/index.md

 show: 'true'
 ---
-Compare the speed of different dot product C++ implementations such as naive, optimized, Eigen, AVX, and AVX2 implementations.
+Compare the speed of different dot product C++ implementations such as naive, optimized, Eigen, OpenCV, Quantized, AVX, and AVX2 implementations.